chiralcentre/dsa3101-2310-18-data-science/frontend/README.md

 # Frontend

 This directory contains the frontend codebase for DataGuru Project.
-This README serves as a guide to setting up, running, and contributing to the frontend application.
+This README serves as a guide to setting up and running the frontend application.

 ## Introduction